We recently spent a week at sea onboard MSC Preziosa sailing the Northern Europe route.

 Here’s how it did go.

-MSC Preziosa: first impressions
+MSC Preziosa: First Impressions

 She is very sparkly.
 Very Swarovski.
 Very extra.
 And I loved it.